-- 1. Within the limits of the competences conferred upon the European Union and within the limits set out in paragraph 2, the prohibition of discrimination shall apply to all persons, as regards both the public and private sectors, including public bodies, in relation to: - (a) access to social protection, including social security, social assistance, social housing and healthcare.
+- 1. Within the limits of the competences conferred upon the European Union and within the limits set out in paragraph 2, the prohibition of discrimination shall apply to all persons, as regards both the public and private sectors, including public bodies, in relation to: - (a) access to social protection, in so far as it relates to social security, social assistance, social housing and healthcare.

-Access under this point shall include the process of seeking information, applying, registration and similar activities as well as the actual provision of social protection measures.
+Access under this point shall include the process of seeking information, applying and registration as well as the actual provision of social protection measures.